Ahmad-Ez/Archy-code-generator/README.md

 This tool is built on a few key principles to ensure a robust and predictable development process:

 * **AI Persona ("Archy")**: The script generates prompts that instruct the LLM to act as an expert software architect, ensuring high-quality, consistent output.
-* **Stateful and Local**: The entire project plan, specifications, and code are stored locally in a `project_state.json` file in your project's root.
+* **Stateful and Local**: The entire project plan, specifications, and code are stored locally in a `project_state.json` file.
 This allows you to pause and resume your work at any time.
 * **Command-Driven Workflow**: You interact with Archy through a simple set of commands like `plan`, `code`, and `sync` to direct the development process.
 * **Co-pilot Model**: The script does not require API keys.
 It generates prompts for you to manually use in your preferred LLM chat interface, and then you paste the response back into the tool.